-- In a small bowl, whisk together powdered sugar, orange juice and orange zest.
+- In a small bowl, whisk together powdered sugar, orange liqueur and orange zest.

 - Drizzle over completely cooled cake.

 For glaze: If you find it too thin, add more powdered sugar.
 If it's a little too thick to drizzle, add an additional teaspoon of orange juice.

 You can replace the orange juice with orange liqueur for the glaze.